Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/theory-color-3.md

 ### Attempting To Model The Colors

-In attempt to answer several questions, I began modeling possible color systems that could represent what we see in game.
-The following is what I've come up with so far:
+I began modeling possible color systems that could represent what we see in game.
+The following is what I've come up with:

 ![Color Model.
 Click the image to enlarge.](./assets/color-3-breakdown.png){data-slider}